 Dogs aren’t well-versed in the world of human boundaries, especially when it comes to using their nose.
 They often greet a new dog with a quick sniff of a rear end, so that often extends to how they greet a new human.
-Dogs will shove their noses into a human’s crotch, owner or guest, with no hesitation.
+Dogs will shove their noses into a human’s crotch with no hesitation.
+But why do dogs sniff your crotch?

 While the invasive sniffing can be embarrassing, especially if your dog does it to a visitor, it’s their way of saying hello and learning about someone.
 A dog’s nose is a powerful tool.
-Dogs have up to 300 million scent sensors in their noses, compared to humans who only have 6 million.
+Dogs have up to 300 million scent sensors in their noses, compared to humans, who only have 6 million.
 This means that their sense of smell is 10,000 times greater than ours.

 Dogs even have a special organ specifically dedicated to processing smells called Jacobson’s organ, or the vomeronasal organ.
 The organ, located above the roof of the mouth, plays an important role in how a dog interprets smell.
 It is connected to the scent-dedicated part of the dog’s brain, which is about 40 times larger than that of a human.
-This is why dogs are used to sniff out drugs, bombs, cancer, insulin levels, bed bugs, and more.
+This is why dogs are used to sniff out drugs, bombs, cancer, insulin levels, COVID-19, bed bugs, and more.

-So Why Do Dogs Sniff Human Crotches?
+Why Do Dogs Sniff Your Crotch?

 What Can a Dog Sense From Smelling Your Crotch?

-So even when a dog is familiar with their owner, if that owner is menstruating or just had a baby, they are letting off a different smell and the dog wants to know why.
+So even when a dog is familiar with their owner, if that owner is menstruating or just had a baby, they are letting off a different smell.
+The dog will want to know why.
 This may also be why dogs often steal underwear since the undergarment carries an owner’s scent.

 A dog’s ability to smell pheromones means they may be able to tell when a woman is ovulating.
-In his book, How Dogs Think, Stanley Coren, PhD., DSc., FRSC writes about how Australian Shepherds were trained to sniff out cows that had just ovulated.
+In his book “How Dogs Think,” Stanley Coren, PhD., DSc., FRSC writes about how Australian Shepherds were trained to sniff out cows that had just ovulated.
 This method, which is reportedly easier than other ways to predict ovulation in livestock, has helped ranchers breed cows during their short breeding window.
 While it is not definitively proven that dogs can detect ovulation in humans, they can at least sense changes in their owners.
 A dog’s ability to detect ovulation may also extend to their ability to sniff out ovarian cancer.